Midrax/programming_methodologies/README.md

 # Programming Methodologies

 This repository contains a bunch of stuff coded in Java from "Programming Methodologies", a module from my BSc in Computer Science at Sapienza University, in Rome.
-The coursework's final project required the students to build a small game level using LibGDX, downloadable as a .jar file.
+The coursework's final project required the students to build a small game level using LibGDX.

 ---